'I'll wipe them out': Man who threatened Māori convicted under hate speech laws

 The video was viewed by thousands of people online.

-Multiple complaints were received by police, who launched an investigation into the man, dubbed Operation Jacobs.
+Multiple complaints were received by police, who launched an investigation into the man dubbed Operation Jacobs.

-The next day, a search warrant was executed at his home.
+The day after the video was posted, a search warrant was executed at his home.
 Equipment used to film the video was seized, as well as a "V for Vendetta" mask that Jacobs had been wearing when filming the video.

 At the time of the raid, Jacobs had been monitoring the popularity of the video and how many likes it had received.
 He was arrested during the search.